 NIH Research Supplements to Promote Diversity in Health-Related Research for Post Baccalaureate (PBS) and Post Master's (PMS) Degree Holders

-This supplement enables Principal Investigators with eligible NHLBI research grants/contracts to include Post Baccalaureate (PBS) and Post Master's (PMS) Degree Holders in their projects.
-Priority is given to applications requesting support for individuals from underrepresented racial and ethnic groups, individuals with disabilities, and/or individuals from disadvantaged backgrounds.
+This supplement enables Principal Investigators with eligible NHLBI research grants/contracts to include Post Baccalaureate (PBS) and Post Master's (PMS) Degree holders in their projects.
+Priority is given to applications requesting support for individuals from underrepresented racial and ethnic groups, individuals with disabilities, and/or individuals from disadvantaged backgrounds (Post Baccalaureate).
 Nationally, underrepresented groups in biomedical research careers include but are not limited to African Americans, Hispanic Americans, American Indians/Alaska Natives, Native Hawaiians and Pacific Islanders.

-The objective of this program is to reach out to baccalaureate and master’s degree holders who are interested in biomedical, behavioral, biometric, clinical, nursing or social sciences research and provide an opportunity to further develop their research capabilities.
+The objective of this program is to reach out to baccalaureate and master’s degree holders who are interested in biomedical, behavioral, biometric, clinical, nursing or social sciences research and provide an opportunity for a candidate to spend up to 2 years engaged in health-related research while applying for admission to graduate or medical school.
 Post baccalaureate (PBS) and post master's (PMS) degree holders are expected to conduct a defined research project (i.e., a logical extension of the goals and objectives of the parent grant, subproject, or contract) that will lead toward a new or more advanced research skill set.

 Research Supplements to Promote Diversity Web links: